mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Checking the bodies uncovers two autopistols with spent magazines and three full spare clips.
 There are also two stunners (TL8) with full magazines.
-If the Travellers wait for the ‘terrorist’ group to leave before approaching, the dying guard has expired and the spare clips are gone.
+If the Travellers wait for the 'terrorist' group to leave before approaching, the dying guard has expired and the spare clips are gone.
 Either way, a key card can be found in the front pocket of one of the guards.